Ferd-Ottaviani/UDP-Client-Server/README.md

-# UDP Server with Selective repeat
+# UDP Client/Server with Selective repeat
-An UDP server using Selective repeat for affidable transmission
+An UDP client/server using Selective repeat for affidable transmission